 Objective: To investigate the number of florets in a dandelion flower head.

 Ask students how we could determine the number of florets in a typical dandelion flower head.
 Have students examine a few dandelion flower heads in full bloom and make some guesses about the number of florets in each.
 Write these on the board for all to see.
-Then, give each student a half-sheet of black paper.
+Then, give each student a half-sheet of black paper on a clipboard.
 Divide a dandelion flower head into small sections and give one section to each student.
 (A single flower head can be divided among several students as it may have from 175-300 florets.)
 Have each student gently separate the florets and count them.
 It is helpful to cluster them in groups of ten to make counting easier.
 Afterwards, add up the students’ totals for each flower head.
 Compare the total to the student’s estimates.

 How many seeds will a dandelion flower head produce?
 (The same number as its florets.)
 How many seeds could a dandelion plant produce in a season?
 What are some reasons why this might be advantageous to a plant?

-Materials: a few large dandelion flower heads in full bloom; half-sheets of black paper, one per student; white board and marker; optional: calculator.
+Materials: a few large dandelion flower heads in full bloom; half-sheets of black paper, clipboards, one per student; white board and marker; optional: calculator.

 PUPPET SHOW “Dandelion Defenders”